Gravity Wiz

 Can I apply a Limit Feed to all forms?

 Yes, you can apply the feeds from one form to all other forms with this snippet.
-See our snippet installation and troubleshooting guide for more details.
-Be sure to update the $primary_form_id variable with your own form ID.
+Update the $primary_form_id variable with your own form ID.

 Can I apply the same Limit Feed to a group of forms?